Duke Statement on Values & Culture

-We are a community of leaders, students, scholars, health care providers and staff who affirm and encourage freedom of expression, regard for others and compliance with laws and regulations.
+We are a community of leaders, students, scholars, health care providers and staff who affirm and encourage open expression, academic freedom, regard for others and respect for laws and regulations.

 We are honest, credible and reliable in our words, behaviors and actions.

-We seek to fully engage people of diverse backgrounds, abilities and perspectives to advance our work.
+We seek to welcome and fully engage people of diverse backgrounds, abilities and perspectives to advance our work.

 We seek to be an innovative community, to improve our individual capabilities and to share knowledge with one another.